What is the average life expectancy of a doorbell?

 A basic low-tech doorbell that consists of a bell button, a transformer, wiring, and a bell mechanism can be expect to last about 40 years.
 The bell button can be damaged or deteriorate over time from weather exposure, transformer eventually fails, or bell mechanism goes bad.
 Newer, hi-tech video doorbells have not been around long enough to determine an average life, but it will certainly be less.
-Also, see our blog post Can a doorbell transformer be installed inside an electric panel?
+Also, see our blog posts Is a doorbell required by code for a house? and Can a doorbell transformer be installed inside an electric panel?

 Here’s a bar graph comparing a doorbell life expectancy to other home technologies.

 Go to our blog post What is the average lifespan of the parts of a house? for rating of other house components.
 To understand the basis, potential use, and limitations of lifespan ratings, see How accurate are the average life expectancy ratings of home components?
 Are they actually useful?

 • • • • • • • • • • • • • • • • • • • • • • • • • • •

 Here’s links to a collection of our other blog posts about ELECTRICAL WIRING:

 NOTE: These life expectancies are based on data provided by InterNACHI, NAHB, FannieMae, and our own professional experience.
 Because of the numerous variables that can affect a lifespan, they should be used as rough guidelines only, and not relied upon as a warranty or guarantee of future performance.

 McGarry and Madsen's home inspection blog for buyers of

 site-built, mobile/manfuactured and modular homes